jakobbossek/ecr/README.md

 ## Contact

 Please address questions and missing features about the **ecr package** to the author Jakob Bossek <j.bossek@gmail.com>.
 Found some nasty bugs?
 Please use the [issue tracker](https://github.com/jbossek/ecr/issues) for this.
+Pay attention to explain the problem as good as possible.
+At its best you provide an example, so I can reproduce your problem.